Ewooral/Ewooral-Tutorials/Software Architecture and Design Patterns/Design_Patterns/Notes.md

 # What is Design Patterns?
 A practical proven solution to a recurring design problem

-        It allows you to use previously outlined solutions that expert developers have often used to solve a software problem, so you do not need to build a solution from the basics of object-oriented programming principles every time
+        - It allows you to use previously outlined solutions that expert developers have often used to solve a software problem, so you do not need to build a solution from the basics of object-oriented programming principles every time

-        Design patterns may also be used to help fix `tangled`, structureless software code, also known as `spaghetti code.`
+        - Design patterns may also be used to help fix `tangled`, `structureless` software code, also known as `spaghetti code.`

-        In other words, design patterns help software developers so that they have a guide to help them solve design problems the way an expert might, so not everything needs to be built from scratch.
+        - In other words, design patterns help software developers so that they have a guide to help them solve design problems the way an expert might, so not everything needs to be built from scratch.

+        - A strong advantage of design patterns is that they have already been proven by experts.
+This means that you do not need to go through the trials they have, and you go straight to creating better-written software.

+        - Another advantage of design patterns is that they help create a design vocabulary.
+This means that design patterns provide a simplified means of discussing design solutions, so they do not need to be explained over and over.

+## Pattern Languages
+The patterns and solutions of the Gang of Four’s catalog serve a variety of different purposes.

 # Categories of Patterns